-Install Using the GUI
+Installing ElectricInsight Using the GUI

-To install Insight on Windows or Linux using the GUI, follow this procedure:
+To install Insight on Windows or Linux using the GUI:

-1. Run the appropriate install file to begin installation:
+1. Run the installer file to begin installation.

-''' For Windows: ElectricInsight-<version>-Windows-Install.exe You must run the installer as administrator.
-For example, on Windows systems running Windows 2008 or later, right-click the installer and select Run as administrator. '''
+For Windows: ElectricInsight-<version>-Windows-Install.exe You must run the installer as administrator.
+For example, on Windows systems running Windows 2008 or later, right-click the installer and click Run as administrator.